fnalacceleratormodeling/synergia2/docs/sphinx-src/utils.rst

 utils module
 ==================
-The utils module contains utliities of general use, i.e., not specific to Synergia or even accelerator physics.
+The utils module contains utilities of general use, i.e., not specific to Synergia or even accelerator physics.

 ---------